Home/Guides/AP Result Day 2026

 Use your College Board account

-- Sign in with the same account used for AP registration.
+- Sign in with the same College Board account used for AP registration, My AP, or AP Classroom.

-- Open the AP scores section once the release notice appears.
+- Open the AP scores section once scores are available.

 What your AP score report means